 Rigatoni – This is the best shape of pasta for this recipe but if you have another shape already on hand, feel free to use that one!

-Stewed Tomatoes – Don’t skimp on this ingredient.
+Stewed tomatoes – Don’t skimp on this ingredient.
 It’s not expensive but the flavor is what you need.

-Tomato Sauce – Plain spaghetti sauce is best.
+Tomato sauce – Plain spaghetti sauce is best.
 Don’t try and frill it up with a roasted garlic or basil sauce.

 Thyme – Make sure you try and use fresh as it’s the best!

-Swiss Cheese – Again, this is the secret ingredient so make sure you buy SWISS cheese!
+Swiss cheese – Again, this is the secret ingredient so make sure you buy SWISS cheese!
 It’s not the same with mozzarella cheese.

 Looking for more leftover worthy dishes?
 Follow LTB on Pinterest and pin to a board!